mohammadalihumayun/spatial_AE/README.md

 corpuspath='x:/googlecorpus_directory' # folder for speech dataset
 ```

-Set following variables to select the number of samples for unsupervised autoencoder training, and size of training/test sets for supervised KWS evaluation.
+Set following variables to select the number of samples for unsupervised autoencoder training, the size of training/test sets for supervised KWS evaluation, and the number of repeatations of train/test cycles for the models

 ```
-unlabeled_set_size=12000 # number of samples for autoencoder training lbl_trai_size=3000 # size of training set for supervised KWS evaluation lbl_test_size=6000 # size of test set for supervised KWS evaluation
+unlabeled_set_size=12000 # number of samples for autoencoder training lbl_trai_size=3000 # size of training set for supervised KWS evaluation lbl_test_size=6000 # size of test set for supervised KWS evaluation num_simulations=10 # iterations for training and testing runs of the models
 ```